List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Wrong Hordak

 Wrong Hordak is the name given to one of Horde Prime's clone soldiers in the 2018 series after a shot from Bow's electrical arrow destroys the chip connecting him to the Galactic Horde's larger hive mind.
 After regaining consciousness, the terrified clone mistakes Bow and Entrapta for other soldiers and accepts Entrapta's name for him, as she had initially mistaken him for Hordak.
 He possesses a childlike and naive personality due to having had no individual thought for most of his life, initially believing that the Resistance are also clones of Prime and that he was disconnected for a secret mission on Prime's behalf, but gradually comes to understand that Prime is a fraud and tyrant.
-His fate is unknown at the end of the 2018 series, but it is likely he is still alive, as he was last seen clinging to Swift Wind and destroying Horde Prime did not harm the other clones.

 Wrong Hordak is voiced by Keston John.

 The Horde

 The Horde is a fictional intergalactic organization of supervillainous monsters, robots, demons, and sorcerers on Etheria who occupy the land on behalf of their leader Horde Prime.
 The Fright Zone serves as their base of operations with connections on both Etheria and Eternia.
 Among its members are: